How to share the load

 If you can't get enough help from your friends and relatives, take advantage of community resources.
 You might enroll your loved one in an adult day program, both for the social interaction the program will provide your loved one and the caregiving respite it'll provide you.
 You might also consider working with an agency that provides household help or assistance with daily tasks.
 Counseling services and support groups also can help you cope with your caregiving duties.

-Remember, Alzheimer's caregiving can continue for years.
-Think of the process as a marathon, not a sprint.
+Think of the process of caregiving as a marathon, not a sprint.
 Marshal your resources and find every bit of assistance available so that you can conserve your strength for the journey.
 In the long run, you'll be helping your loved one as well as yourself.

 See more In-depth